levan92/occlusion-copy-paste/README.md

 # Citation

-If you find this work useful in your own research, please consider citing:
+If you find this work useful for your research, please consider citing:

 @inproceedings{ling2022ocp,
     author = {Ling, Evan and Huang, Dezhao and Hur, Minhoe},